AMileychik/Nike/README.md

 ### Favorite

-- Список всех избранных товаров.
+- List of all favorite products.
-- Удаление из избранного.
+- Removal from favorites.
-- Состояние автоматически сохраняется.
+- State is automatically saved.

-**Архитектура:** MVC
+**Architecture:** MVC
-**Особенности:** синхронизация с Detail, динамическое обновление UI.
+**Features:** synchronization with Detail, dynamic UI updates..

 ### Favorite screenshots